 Died October quarter 1959 in Sheffield, age 59

 Age 1, living on Wesley Street Kirkby in Ashfield with father Charles, coal miner loader underground, mother Ann and sister Edith 2.
 His sister Edna 3, was living next door with grandparents Thomas and Martha Hucks.

-Charles was so keen to sign up for the army that he enlisted twice when he was underage, the first time when he was 14¾ and the second time when he was 15¼.
-He was discharged both times, until eventually he was accepted when he was of age.
+Charles was so keen to sign up for the army that he enlisted twice when he was underage, the first time in September 1914 when he was 14¾.
+He was posted as a driver with the RFA and then discharged in November 1914 as medically unfit.
+He re-enlisted in May 1915 when he was 15¼ and was discharged a year later for lying about his age.
+He enlisted for a third time in February 1918.
 It is thought that around 250,000 underage boys volunteered to serve during the war.
 It was easy for them to lie about their age and recruiting officers would often turn a blind eye as they were under pressure from the long queues of volunteers and were paid two shillings and sixpence for each new recruit.

 Service Number: 21270

 Military Unit: Royal Regiment of Artillery (R.H. & R.F.A.)

 8.9.14: Attested in Hucknall.
 Stated his age as 18 years 26 days, when he was actually 14 years 9 months old.
 Occupation: miner.

 Height 5ft 5½ins; weight 118½ lbs; chest 35½ins; range of expansion 2ins; eyes hazel; hair medium; complexion light; religion Baptist

 Next of kin: Father Charles E. Spouge, mother Fanny, brother Dennis, sisters Emma, Edith, 3 St Thomas Avenue, East Kirkby, Notts